rabiaguzel/-95Accuracy-Hearth-Diasease-LogReg/README.md

 - Libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`, `sklearn`

 ## Results:
 The model achieves a high accuracy score and performs well on various metrics, including precision, recall, and F1-score.
-A confusion matrix and ROC curve are also provided for further analysis.
+A confusion matrix is also provided for further analysis.

 ---